 Brunel Medical School (BMS) is pleased to offer 5 prestigious scholarships for International students.
 The scholarship scheme is for overseas fee-paying applicants only and the awards will be based on merit.

-Ranked on their Virtual Multiple Mini Interview (vMMI) score and then invited to interview.
+Ranked on their Online Multiple Mini Interview (MMI) score and then invited to interview.

-Ranked on their Virtual Multiple Mini Interview (vMMI) score and then invited to interview.
+Ranked on their Online Multiple Mini Interview (MMI) score and then invited to interview.

-Value: Each scholarship has a total value of £30,000 across the duration of the 5-year course, (for example, 15% of year 1 tuition fee in year 1, 15% of year 2 tuition fee, etc) subject to satisfactory progress.
+Value: Each scholarship has a total value of 15% of the annual tuition fee across the duration of the 5-year course, (for example, 15% of year 1 tuition fee in year 1, 15% of year 2 tuition fee, etc) subject to satisfactory progress.
 The scholarship award will be deducted from tuition fees; it will not be awarded as cash.